Koenvisser/Haskell-World-Generation/bench/README.md

 # Benchmark Module

 This module contains benchmarks for the Haskell-World-Generation library.
-It benchmarks the Wave Function Collapse function.
+It benchmarks the Wave Function Collapse function and the Perlin noise.

 ## Running the Benchmarks